 Tall deciduous tree for moist mountain sites; not recommended for windbreaks; attractive fall color; to 11,000′ elev.

-Tall shrub with edible fruit; grows well on most soils; to 8,000′ elev.; good wildlife species.
+Tall, drought tolerant tree; grows well on most soils; to 8,000′ elev.; weedy.